MarcNickl/REV_Light_Meter/README.md

 # Light Meter
-A semi Digital Light Meter
+A semi Digital Light Meter (at the moment)

 # Goals
+To create a null/zero pointer measurement light meter.

+simular to the Luna-Pro F light meter.

-To create a light meter using anlog inputs where all values of exposure are already entered and a ± EV value is the output.
+using anlog inputs where all values of exposure are already entered and a ± EV value is the output.

 # Progress
 As of writing this i have stripped down a gossen Luna F and gotten an arduino UNO